grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 He heard a pop, and water falling into the escape trunk.
 Hemi quickly leaned over and slapped his ear against the wet steel of the escape trunk.
 He could hear the mine lifting away out of it.
 "It opened!
 Full throttle!
 Any direction!
 Get us away from here!"

-[//]: # (--- EDITED TO HERE ---)

-[//]: # (----- 2k words from last edit point -----)

 [//]: # (### The _Grackle_ is exploded; the Gnat is sinking)

-The electric motor wound up behind Hemi and the sudden acceleration almost rolled Hemi off his feet.
+The electric motor behind Hemi wound up to speed, and the sudden acceleration almost rolled him off his feet.

 Shakes lowered his head and tried to see up through the tiny viewport.
-Above the _Gnat_ the water was lighter.
+Above the _Gnat_, the water was lighter.
 He saw a dark shadow pass through the light.

 "Blow the tanks!"
 Hemi yelled from the rear of the sub.

-Shakes pulled the lever, and the air blew through the boat.
-But the depth gauge did not move.
+Shakes pulled the lever, and the gust slammed through the boat.
+Through the viewport, he saw a worrying string of bubbles pouring from the front of his boat.

+The depth gauge did not move.

 Shakes tapped the gauge.
 He pushed the lever down, and pulled it up again, hard.
 Shakes believed deeply that with mechanical things you sometimes just had to get physical.

 Nothing happened.

-No go Hemi."
-Shakes said with some kind of resolve reflecting in his voice.
+"No go Hemi," Shakes said with some kind of doomed resolve reflecting in his voice.
 "We must have cracked the ballast tanks.
-The blow isn't doin' anything."
+The blow isn't doin' anything.
+I think we're done here."

-At that moment the mine detonated, far to close to the _Gnat_ for safety.
+At that moment the mine detonated.
+Far too close to the _Gnat_ for safety.
 The little boat shook to its timbers, and rolled over on its side as the shock wave grabbed the _Gnat's_ small sail and yanked on it.
 The sound was so loud that it rang Shakes' and Hemi's ears.
 Whatever small cracks that had opened in the seams before now split wide and freezing black water poured in.

 The power blinked and then went out.
 Hemi felt his way forward in the blackness, climbing over the engine.
 He found Shakes by feel.
 Shakes was laying against the sonar equipment on the side wall that was now the floor, in half a meter of water that was rising quickly.